 PGCE (Secondary English),

-Leila Dawney is a Lecturer in Human Geography at the University of Exeter.
-A social theorist and cultural geographer, her research focuses on the politics of affect and experience, on classical and emergent thinking on authority and on forms of experience in late capitalist life, contributing to ongoing debates on power, authority, affect and the commons.
+A social theorist and cultural geographer, my research focuses on the politics of affect and experience, on classical and emergent thinking on authority and on forms of experience in late capitalist life, contributing to ongoing debates on power, authority, affect and the commons.
 My research falls into the following three areas:

 Experiential forms of late capitalist life

 The principal conceptual thread running through my research is an ongoing concern with the relationship between politics, affect and experience.
 My PhD research focused primarily on recent theoretical work on embodiment, politics and affect, and developed a politics of the body through an engagement with Spinoza and his relation to critical theory, particularly through new materialist thinking.

-I have worked on various projects exploring modes of experience of late capitalist life, including my PhD research on landscape, practice and identity, a project on the experiential politics of debt in the UK, and research on the emergence of cultures of militarism in Britain during the war in Afghanistan between 2010 and 2015.
+I have worked on various projects exploring modes of experience of late capitalist life, including my PhD research on landscape, practice and identity, a project on the experiential politics of debt in the UK, and on the emergence of cultures of militarism in Britain during the war in Afghanistan between 2010 and 2015.
 My most recent research has focused on the relationship between deindustrialisation and modes of endurance and temporality through fieldwork in a former nuclear town in Lithuania, and focuses on emergent forms of social and collective life in the wake of deindustrialisation and urban decline.